jdrsn/slate/source/includes/_objects.md

 ## Update an object

-The operation `/u` allows you to update an object in an array.
+The microservice `/u` allows you to update an object in an array.
 A request can be sent through the HTTP methods `PUT` and `GET` (if enabled).

 ### HTTP endpoints